duncangrubbs/dinner-time/README.md

 - Heroku
 - Github

-You can take a look at the [API Docs](https://github.com/duncangrubbs/dinner-time/blob/master/docs/api.md) as well as the [Meal object specification](https://github.com/duncangrubbs/dinner-time/blob/master/docs/spec.md).
+You can take a look at the [Meal object specification](https://github.com/duncangrubbs/dinner-time/blob/master/docs/spec.md).
 Contributions are always welcome!